 So you ask me why is this album celestial?
-I’ll try, but as doom’s weapons are not technics or level of aggression it’s not so easy to argue.
+I’ll try, but as doom’s weapons are not technical or level of aggression, it’s not so easy to argue.

 Their playing is ok, look as you like.
-Thick riffs, elegant use of instruments, rich orchestration, deep vocals etc. And over all – the taste – this little thing so often more important than talent and technical skills.
-Celestial Season perfectly manage to be loving, not sweet; depressive, not hurling, heavy, not posing, slow, not broke.
-Vocals are dark calm, sometimes whispering and this silent expression sometimes (sometimes) seems to be stronger than existential mourning of Aaron from MDB.
+Thick riffs, elegant use of instruments, rich orchestration, and deep vocals etc. And overall – the taste – this little thing is so often more important than talent and technical skills.
+Celestial Season perfectly manage to be loving, but not sweet, depressive, but not hurling, heavy, but not posing, slow, but not broken.
+Vocals are darkly calm, sometimes whispering, and this silent expression sometimes -sometimes- seems to be stronger than existential mourning of Aaron from My Dying Bride.

 Celestial Season make you doomed not pushing, but haunting with tenderness.
-Don’t misunderstand me, album is not soft, it’s really heavy, but in the same time it can make you cry.
-And crying metalhead is a good metalhead.
+Don’t misunderstand me, the album is not soft, for it’s really heavy, but at the same time it can make you cry, and a crying metalhead is a good metalhead.
 Or isn’t the beauty of sorrow the target of all the second wave of doom?

-Those who get their fun from being sad, welcome to join Solar Lovers.
+Those who get their fun from being sad are welcome to join Solar Lovers.